ThijnK/maze/README.md

   Less effective for concrete-driven DSE since target depths aren't known at the time of negating a path constraint.
 - **Call Depth**:
   Assigns weights based on the call depth of a target, allowing a preference for deeply nested function calls (or the opposite, to prefer states which have not called a function).
+  This may be useful to prevent the search from being dominated by recursive-heavy code, potentially leading to broader coverage of the program because recursion is unlikely to cover new code and is often expensive to solve.
 - **Distance To Uncovered**:
   Assigns weights based on how close a state is to reaching uncovered code.
   Targets that are fewer steps away from uncovered statements receive higher priority, guiding the search toward unexplored regions of the program.